PhonologicalCorpusTools/CorpusTools/docs/source/mutual_information.rst

    :width: 90%
    :align: center

-The selected bigrams appear in the list in the “Mutual Information” dialogue box:
+The selected bigrams appear in the list in the “Mutual Information” dialogue box.
+You will see that we added another bigram, [i, #].
+We did this by clicking **Add and create another** after entering the bigram [t,i], selecting i and # from the inventory chart. # (the word boundary symbol) should be under **Uncategorized**:

 .. image:: static/midialog.png
    :width: 90%